Manufacturing Wind Turbines: Three Considerations

 Wind turbine OEMs have some critical decisions to make in manufacturing wind turbines.
 The demand for cost-effective, clean, renewable energy is at an all-time high.
 Wind energy is poised to meet the need, supported by ambitious carbon reduction targets and investments in clean energy production—but only if those ambitions are turned into actions.
 As long as corporate and governmental policies are supporting the pathway, wind power will be one of the quickest ways to achieve stated goals.

-2021 was a record year for the global wind power industry, according to the Global Wind Energy Council (GWEC).
-While 94 GW of new capacity was installed, representing a 12% increase year-over-year, wind power must be installed three times faster over the next decade to stay on a net-zero pathway.
+2022 was the third-best year on record for the global wind power industry, according to the Global Wind Energy Council (GWEC).
+While 78 GW of new capacity was installed, representing a 9% increase year-over-year, wind power must be installed five times faster between 2022 and 2030 to stay on a net-zero pathway.

 The energetic expansion of wind energy is contingent on a variety of factors, including localization, offshore growth, infrastructure resources and a global standardization on quality.
 Here are three of the most important considerations for wind turbine OEMs in this rapidly maturing industry: